TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 11/Acts 11.2.md

 ---

-And when Peter was come up to Jerusalem, they that were of the circumcision contended with him,
+When Peter had come up to Jerusalem, those who were of the circumcision contended with him,